INXS: From "Simple Simon" to Shabooh Shoobah

 INXS released their first single, "Simple Simon"/"We Are the Vegetables", in Australia and France in May 1980.
 The single had its debut TV performance on Simon Townsend's Wonder World.
-Their self-titled debut album, INXS, was recorded at Trafalgar Studios in Annandale, Sydney.
+Their debut album, INXS, was recorded at Trafalgar Studios in Annandale, Sydney.
 It was co-produced by the band and Duncan McGuire (ex-Ayers Rock), with all songs attributed to the entire band, at the insistence of Murphy.
 Deluxe gave them a budget of $10,000 to record the album, so to keep within the budget they had to record from midnight to dawn, usually after doing one or more performances earlier that night.
 The album was released in October 1980.
 It featured "Just Keep Walking" which was their first Australian Top 40 single, with the album peaking in the Top 30 of the Kent Music Report for Australian albums.
 The album eventually went gold (selling over 35,000 units) but it took a number of years to do so.

 These early records demonstrated their new wave/ska/pop style, and were followed by near constant touring with almost 300 shows during 1981 as the band developed their status as a live act.
 In 1981, they signed Gary Grant as their tour manager, who then became co-manager a year later.
-Between touring commitments, the band released their third single in May 1981, "The Loved One", which was a cover of a 1966 song by Australian group The Loved Ones.
-The song was recorded at Studios 301 in Sydney, produced by Richard Clapton, and peaked in the Top 20.
+Between touring commitments, the band released their third single in May 1981, "The Loved One", which was a cover of a 1966 song by Australian group the Loved Ones.
+The song was recorded at Studios 301 in Sydney; it was produced by Richard Clapton and peaked in the Top 20.

 The success of the single led to Clapton and the band returning to Studios 301 between July and August 1981 to create an album.
 In October 1981, their second album Underneath the Colours was released and became a hit in Australia peaking at No. 15.

 Soon after recording sessions had finished, band members started work on outside projects.
 Beers, Jon and Andrew Farriss played on Clapton's solo album, The Great Escape.
 Hutchence recorded "Speed Kills", written by Don Walker of Cold Chisel for the soundtrack of the film Freedom directed by Scott Hicks.
 It was his first solo single and was released by WEA in early 1982.
 In January, INXS toured New Zealand as support act for Cold Chisel.
 Murphy eventually became convinced their future no longer lay with Deluxe Records.